 1967: Are You Experienced?, the debut LP by the Jimi Hendrix Experience, entered the Billboard pop album chart, where it stayed for 106 weeks, peaking at #5 over a year later.

-1968: Apple Records released their first four single records: the Beatles’ “Hey Jude” backed with “Revolution,” “Those Were the Days” by Mary Hopkins, “Thingumybob” by the Black Dyke Mills Band, and the debut single by singer Jackie Lomax, “Sour Milk Sea.”
+1968: Apple Records released the label’s first four singles: the Beatles’ “Hey Jude” backed with “Revolution,” “Those Were the Days” by Mary Hopkins, “Thingumybob” by the Black Dyke Mills Band, and the debut single by singer Jackie Lomax, “Sour Milk Sea.”
 Lomax’s single had been written by George Harrison during the Beatles’ trip to Rishikesh, India and was originally considered for the Beatles’ self-titled 1968 double album.
 Instead, Harrison gave the song to Lomax to help launch Apple Records.
 Produced by Harrison, the recording is a rarity outside of the Beatles’ catalog, featuring three members of the group, Harrison, Ringo Starr, and Paul McCartney.
 Guitarist Eric Clapton and keyboardist Nicky Hopkins also contributed to the track.
 The single was ultimately overshadowed by the simultaneously-released singles by the Beatles and Mary Hopkins as part of the new label’s “Our First Four” promotional campaign.

 1968: Marvin Gaye released his eight studio album, In the Groove, which was soon after re-titled Heard It Through the Grapevine after the success of his single of the same name.
 In the Groove was Gaye’s first solo album in two years after duet albums with fellow Motown singers Kim Weston and Tammi Terrell.